P-Edwards/tdasampling/README.rst

 2. `Libspatialindex <https://libspatialindex.github.io/>`__ (A
    requirement of the Python package
    `Rtree <https://pypi.python.org/pypi/Rtree/>`__)
-3. An mpirun executable, like the one you can compile from source `here <https://www.open-mpi.org/software/ompi/v3.0/>`__
+3. An mpiexec executable, like the one you can compile from source `here <https://www.open-mpi.org/software/ompi/v3.0/>`__

 Description